auditray-app/auditray-release/CONTRIBUTING.md

 ## 📄 License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the ...
+License.

 ## 🙏 Recognition